ricca509/ricca509.github.io/content/blog/dockerize-your-selenium-tests-to-run-everywhere/index.md

 ---
 title: "Dockerize your tests to run everywhere"
 date: "2016-09-05T09:30:00.000Z"
-description: "?
-Dockerize your tests to run everywhere"
+description: "Dockerize your tests to run everywhere"
 publication_status: published
 ---